-The bisphosphonates are a group of drugs used to treat several conditions people can get including osteopenia and osteoporosis.
+Bisphosphonates are a group of drugs used to treat several conditions people can get including osteopenia and osteoporosis.
 They also can lower elevated blood levels of calcium in people with cancer.
-They work by affecting cells in the bones called osteoclasts, which work to remove bone.
-These drugs encourage the death of the osteoclasts.
+They work by affecting cells in the bones called osteoclasts, which work to remove the bone.
+These drugs encourage the death of osteoclasts.

-In prostate cancer they impact the course of skeletal-related events including reducing pain in the bones, and delaying the progression of bone metastases associated problems including the appearance of fractures (breaks in bones).
-While the bisphosphonates can affect the growth of prostate cells in the laboratory, they are presently not considered a targeted or direct-acting drug like a chemotherapy or hormonal treatment.
+In prostate cancer, they impact the course of skeletal-related events including reducing pain in the bones and delaying the progression of bone metastases associated problems including the appearance of fractures (breaks in bones).
+While the bisphosphonates can affect the growth of prostate cells in the laboratory, they are presently not considered a targeted or direct-acting drug-like chemotherapy or hormonal treatment.
 They have also not been shown to prevent the appearance of bone metastases in prostate cancer patients.
 Nonetheless, they are an important part of the treatment of prostate cancer patients with bone metastases.

 Monoclonal antibody therapy